RayFoulk/SmallStack/Documents/README.md

 - To have fun & learn about alternative CPU architectures.
 - To create my own hobbyist CPU from scratch.

+### What Is This?
+- This is a Register-Transfer Level (RTL) simulation of my CPU written using SmartSim, Ashley Newson's wonderful project.
+- To run it you will need to install or build SmartSim first, and then open FCH12.ssp

 ### Design Goals:
 - Simple, Small, Minimalistic Design (Minimal Instruction Set Computer)
 - Early designs will NOT have hardware stacks but will use RAM